hacklaen/EasyRad/README.md

 EasyRad renders report templates which fulfill the technical specification given in Volume 3 "Content Modules" of the MRRT standard in the version of July 14, 2017.
 The text could be downloaded here: [http://ihe.net/Technical_Frameworks/]( http://ihe.net/Technical_Frameworks/)

 #### Additional features
-The application renders the `<textarea>` tag although it is not allowed by MRRT.
-`<label>` tags may be applied to all tags although MRRT restricts them to template fields, i.e. `<select>` and `<input>` tags.
+The MRRT standard specifies that tags that are not listed in the standard should be ignored.

+EasyRad allows the `<mark>` tag, which is not specified in MRRT, within templates.
+The tag itself and its child tags are displayed while editing the template, but the content is not exported to the clipboard.

 #### Limitations
+No limitation to the standard.

 ### Rendering of templates
-The MRRT templates are first rendered as HTML5 content.
-Because HTML5 does not support the `<INPUT type="textarea">` element defined in MRRT, this element is replaced by a `<textarea>` element.
-When pressing the `COPY` button, the HTML5 content is rendered as pure text.
+When pressing the `COPY` button, the completed form is rendered in a two stage process:

+In a second step the already rendered HTML content is rendered to plain text.
 For that the following rules apply:

 |Element | Prefix | Content | Postfix |Evaluate children |
 |---|---|---|---| --- |